convox/rack/Development.md

 ## Checklists

 Convox relies on checklists to safely and reliabily take code from a Pull Request to a published release.
-The standard release checklist is:
+The standard release checklist is [https://github.com/convox/rack/blob/master/.github/PULL_REQUEST_TEMPLATE.md](PULL_REQUEST_TEMPLATE.md)

-**Release Playbook**
-- [ ] Rebase against master
-- [ ] Pass checks
-- [ ] Release branch
-- [ ] Pass CI
-- [ ] Code review
-- [ ] Merge into master
-- [ ] Release master
-- [ ] Pass CI
-- [ ] Update dev and testing racks
-- [ ] Publish release
-- [ ] Release CLI

-We aim to automate and simplify the checklist over the life of the project to make releasing software easy, fast and safe.
+We aim to automate and simplify the checklist over the life of the project to make releasing software easy, fast, and safe.

 ## Release Changes for `convox rack update`